 Rogers and Gahring (2015) Upregulation of Nicotinic Acetylcholine Receptor α4+β2 through a Ligand-Independent PI3Kβ Mechanism That Is Enhanced by TNFα and the Jak2/p38Mapk Pathways.
 PLoS One 10 e0143319 PMID: 26619345

 Do you know of a great paper that uses ZM 449829 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for ZM 449829